Home / Pressure or proprioceptive information: heavy toys

 • The balls are comfortable to hold, especially because of their weight.

 This is certainly true for adults and older children .
 Because of the round shape, you will almost automatically move them between both hands.
 In this way, they provide just the right amount of pressure.
-This is a pleasant feeling that can help you to be less distracted when you want to think about something in a focused way or, for example, have to pay attention at school or in a meeting.
+This is a pleasant feeling that can help you to be less distracted if you want to think about something in a focused way or, for example, have to pay attention at school or in a meeting.
 It is then a kind of wall or protection against other distractions.
 If you want to know more about this, see Concentration

 • Musical instrument